 Clients are often searching for the root cause of their food sensitivity, but the search often does more harm than good.
-The Tame Your Food Reactions & Start Living workbook helps clients take a step back, look at the bigger picture and change the habits that contribute to their reactivity.
+The Calm Your Food Fears & Expand Your Diet workbook helps clients take a step back, look at the bigger picture and change the habits that contribute to their reactivity.
 These positive changes reduce symptoms and give clients a clear picture of the foods they truly need to avoid.

 The wisdom in the private client articles have evolved through conversations with clients over many years.
 The self-reflection questions will help you apply these concepts to your life.
 During our video-conference appointments, we will discuss your insights and make a plan to change the patterns that contribute to your reactivity.
 I will support you through this life changing journey.